Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-What we would refer to as earth’s atmosphere constitutes the first heaven.
-This is the environment that encircles and protects our planet.
-To our knowledge it is specific to our globe and, as I pointed out in Inventory of the Universe 2.6, its very precise atmospheric composition is what allows existence of life on earth–change one iota and we’re in trouble as confirmed by the greenhouse effect.
+What we would refer to as earth’s atmosphere constitutes the first heaven; this is the environment that encircles and protects our planet.
+To our knowledge, it is specific to our globe, and, as I pointed out in Inventory of the Universe 2.6, its exact atmospheric composition is what allows the existence of life on earth.
+Change one iota, and we’re in trouble as confirmed by the greenhouse effect.

-I’ll just add here that there are dozens of Bible verses referring to each of these three heavens as to many of the other concepts we’ll be addressing.
-I’ll only quote one or two simply for the sake of brevity but I invite you to use a concordance or lexicon to study the entirety of these verses, often getting an even more detailed comprehension of each piece of the puzzle.
-Just keep in mind that each piece is not ‘isolated’, it is only one piece of the whole.
+I’ll add here that there are dozens of Bible verses referring to each of these three heavens as to many of the other concepts we’ll be addressing.
+I’ll only quote one or two simply for the sake of brevity.
+Still, I invite you to use a concordance or lexicon to study the entirety of these verses, often getting an even more detailed comprehension of each piece of the puzzle.
+Just keep in mind that each piece is not isolated; it is only one piece of the whole.

 And this brings us down to earth.
-Genesis 1.2, the next verse, begins to describe earth.
-In other words, this very short Bible introduction broaches major subjects but gives no explanations: The beginning, God, creation or even the heavens.
+Genesis 1:2, the next verse, begins to describe our planet, Earth.
+In other words, this concise Bible introduction broaches major subjects but gives no explanations: The beginning, God, creation, or even the heavens.
 I expanded on Big Bang and heavens because I want you to understand the value of the Biblical Hebrew language and corroborative Biblical contexts.
-I want you to understand the method The Explanation is adopting But, at this introductory point the Bible is blank on these subjects.
-We’ll see why.The very short Bible introduction in Genesis 1.1 broaches major subjects but gives no explanations: The beginning, God, creation or even the heavens.
-At this introductory point the Bible is silent on these controversial themes.… Click To Tweet
+I want you to understand the method The Explanation is adopting But, at this starting point the Bible is blank on these subjects.
+We’ll see why.The concise Bible introduction in Genesis 1:1 broaches major subjects but gives no explanations: The beginning, God, creation or even the heavens.
+At this initial point the Bible is silent on these controversial themes.
+We'll see… Click To Tweet

 Genesis 1.1 skips all the preliminaries and parachutes the reader right onto planet Earth, where we reside right now.
 That’s where the Author is drawing our attention.
 That’s where humankind’s story takes place.